frontendweekly/virga/11ty/posts/2021-01-09-indieweb-posse-using-eleventy-and-netlify-functions.md

 - I don't want to actually send out a tweet every time I run test.
 I need to mock it
 - How I'm going to test functions that would go inside the `handler` method?

 For mocking, I'll use [Mock Service Worker](https://mswjs.io/) which "is an API mocking library that uses Service Worker API to intercept actual requests."
-It sounds like for client-side only, but it actually works in Node too.
+It sounds like for client-side only, but it actually works in Node.js too.

 For testing non-export functions, I've decided to use [jhnns /rewire](https://github.com/jhnns/rewire).
 This looks like very black magic.
 I could export functions that I'm going to write for test, but that's not what I intended to do with `deploy-succeeded.js` so I'll take the black magic this time.